maxitg/SetReplace/.github/CONTRIBUTING.md

 First, assign one of the *type* labels to your pull request:
 * `feature`: new functionality, or change in existing functionality.
 * `weed`: fixes something that was not working.
-* `test`: adds new tests for the functionality that already exists.
+* `test`: adds new tests for existing functionality.
-* `documentation`: adds or changes documentation for the functionality that already exists.
+* `documentation`: adds or changes documentation for existing functionality.
 * `optimization`: does not change functionality but makes code faster.
 * `convenience`: makes the syntax more convenient without significantly changing functionality.
 * `design`: changes the visual design (styles, colors, icons, etc.) without affecting functionality.